zivz/weatherapp_codelab/codelab.md

 ## First iOS App Overview
 Duration: 0:01:30

 In the following tutorial, we'll learn how to make an iOS app.

 **General**
 The app will show the user the current weather in its current location.

 **UI**
 The UI Will have a single view.
-The primary view will contain two subviews,
+The primary view will contain two subviews:
 * A view for the current weather
 * A table view for the next 10 days forecast.

 **API**
 The app will interact with Open Weather API, in order to fetch the current weather, and the forecast.

 **Location**
 The app will fetch the user's location, upon an `In-App Usage` permission

 **Notes:**
 * The tutorial will focus on Storyboards, Autolayout and UIStackView.
 * The tutorial will include the current weather view only
 * Location Handler, Networking, Parsing code will be provided in order to provide the full capabilities of the app.
 * The app is extendable for further implementation of the next 10 days forecast.
 * Tableview displaying the forecast for the next 10 days implementation is still available in github.
 * The full code is available [here](https://github.com/zivz/WeatherApp).

 **Resources:**
 * [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/overview/)